monojsaha/AgentMarketPlace/README.md

    ./deploy.sh my-stack myprofile us-east-1
    ```

-   If you prefer to deploy manually, run `sam build` followed by `sam deploy --guided` and note the `ApiUrl` output.
+   If you prefer to deploy manually, run `sam build` followed by `sam deploy --guided` and note the `ApiUrl`, `UserPoolId` and `UserPoolClientId` outputs.

 ## Usage

 Send HTTP requests to the API endpoint using a tool like Postman.
 Include the
-header `Authorization: dummy-token` in each request.
+`Authorization` header with a valid Cognito JWT access token.

 Available endpoints: